Bill McWilliams

-William Henry McWilliams (November 28, 1910 in Dubuque, Iowa, – January 21, 1997) was a Major League Baseball and National Football League player.
+William Henry McWilliams (November 28, 1910 – January 21, 1997) was an American Major League Baseball and National Football League player.
 He had two at bats for the Boston Red Sox during the 1931 baseball season, and then played for the Detroit Lions in 1934.
 Attended the University of Iowa.

 He was later player/manager of the Dayton Ducks of the Middle Atlantic League during part of the 1941 season.